mvdwetering/yamaha_ynca/README.md

 ## Description

-Yamaha (YNCA) is a custom integration for Home Assistant to support [Yamaha AV receivers](https://uk.yamaha.com/en/audio/home-audio/products/av-receivers-amps/) that support the YNCA protocol (serial and network).
+Yamaha (YNCA) is a custom integration for Home Assistant to support [Yamaha AV receivers](https://uk.yamaha.com/en/audio/home-audio/products/av-receivers-amps/) using the YNCA protocol over serial or network connections.

 For issues or feature requests please [submit an issue on Github](https://github.com/mvdwetering/yamaha_ynca/issues)